Discordnamer/3_projects/README.md

-# its a repositories with fonts projects
+# its a repository with fonts projects